zilexa/Homeserver/README.md

 [Create your folder structure](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure).
 Note my folder structure is simple.

 ### Step 3.
 Prepare server and docker
-Install server essential tools and apply basic configuration + apply required stuff for specific docker services:
+Automatically install essential tools for your server, apply basic configuration + apply required stuff for specific docker services using a simple script that allows you to run each command yourself or run the script as a whole for automated setup. [docker & server setup](https://github.com/zilexa/Homeserver/tree/master/docker).\
-If you haven't downloaded the file, use this command to do so: `wget https://github.com/zilexa/Homeserver/blob/master/prepare_server_docker.sh` execute it (no sudo): `bash prepare_server_docker.sh` Before you do, please open the file in your text editor (Pluma) first!
-The script has clear comments: remove the parts you don't need.
-For example, if you are not going to use FileRun, that section can be removed.
-If you ever will use it, make sure to execute those commands first.

-### Step 5.
-Docker-Compose configuration
-See the subguide for [Docker Compose](https://github.com/zilexa/Homeserver/tree/master/docker). _**this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.**_
+Get up and running in minutes via Docker Compose: _**this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.**_

-### Step 6.
-Configure your Docker applications/services
-See the subguide for [Docker Compose](https://github.com/zilexa/Homeserver/tree/master/docker).

-### Step 7.
+### Step 4.
 Maintenance
 Nightly [maintenance](https://github.com/zilexa/Homeserver/tree/master/maintenance) of your server such as cleanup,  backup and disks protection tasks.

-### Step 8.
+### Step 5.
 Local network shares
 [Setup NFS](https://github.com/zilexa/Homeserver/tree/master/network%20share%20(NFSv4.2)) a zero-overhead solution used in datacenters, the fastest way to share files/folders with other devices (laptops/PCs) via your local home network.

-### Step 9.
+### Step 6.
 Configure remote VPN access
 [VPN client configs](https://docs.pivpn.io/wireguard/) for yourself and others you trust to access non-exposed services, to manage your server remotely and to use your own adblocker remotely.

 &nbsp;